jdohertydev/higher-or-lower-v2/README.md

 ### Validator Testing

 #### HTML
 * No HTML errors are returned when passing through [The W3C Markup Validation Service](https://validator.w3.org/nu/?doc=https%3A%2F%2Fjdohertydev.github.io%2Fhigher-or-lower-v2%2F).

 #### CSS
 * No CSS errors are returned when passing through [The W3C CSS Validation Service - Jigsaw](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fjdohertydev.github.io%2Fhigher-or-lower-v2%2Fassets%2Fcss%2Fstyle.css&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en).

 #### JavaScript
+* No errors were found when passing through the official [Jshint validator](https://jshint.com/).
+* The following metrics were returned:
+    * There are **12** functions in this file.
+    * Function with the largest signature takes **1** arguments, while the median is **0**.
+    * Largest function has **8** statements in it, while the median is **2.5**.
+    * The most complex function has a cyclomatic complexity value of **5** while the median is **2**.

+### Accessibility
+* This site was developed with a colour scheme that is visually appealing but also very minimal, always considering the accessibility of the user.
+* Using Lighthouse, this site scored an accessibility rating of 94 and a 92-performance rating overall.

 ## Unfixed Bugs

 ## Deployment
+* This site was created using GitPod and deployed to GitHub.
+    * In the GitHub repository, navigate to the Settings tab.
+    * From the source section drop-down menu, select the Master Branch.
+    * Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
+* The live link is ['Higher or Lower'?](https://jdohertydev.github.io/higher-or-lower-v2/).

 ## Credits